 Since 1997, we have elected to be taxed for U.S. federal income tax purposes as an S Corp.
 As a result, our net income has not been subject to, and we have not paid, U.S. federal income tax, and we have not been required to make any provision or recognize any liability for U.S. federal income tax in our financial statements.
 Taxable income of an S Corp is passed through to and reported by its stockholders who are individually liable to pay taxes at individual tax rates.
 While we are not subject to and have not paid U.S. federal income tax, we are subject to, and have paid, State of Illinois replacement tax.
 The consummation of this offering will result in the termination of our status as an S Corp and the beginning of our taxation as a C Corp for U.S. federal income tax purposes.
-Upon the termination of our status as an S Corp, we will commence paying U.S. federal income tax on our pre-tax net income for each year (including the portion of the year beginning on the date our status as an S Corp terminates), and our financial statements will reflect a provision for U.S. federal income tax.
+Upon the termination of our status as an S Corp terminates), and our financial statements will reflect a provision for U.S. federal income tax.
 As a result of this change, the net income and earnings per share data presented in our historical financial statements and the other financial information set forth in this prospectus (unless otherwise specified) will not be comparable with our future net income and earnings per share in periods after we commence to be taxed as a C Corp.